tsagkas/tsagkas.github.io/_pages/about.md

 In 2019, I was awarded with a Diploma of Electrical and Computer Engineering, from the **University of Patras**, in Greece (graduated 4th in my class – GPA: 8.11 out of 10).

 ___

+<center>This is a test, my name is nikolas tsagkas and Ill be studying... n 2019, I was awarded with a Diploma of Electrical and Computer Engineering, from the **University of Patras**, in Greece (graduated 4th in my class – GPA: 8.11 out of 10). </center>